asternaut/slc-housing-dashboard-2/README.md

 * ~Correct text justification for paragraph starting with "Wage increase ..."~
 * ~change title for the tab in Chrome~
 * look into making the goals page into a dropdown html table, or similar
+* Insert screengrab of snapshot
+* See if you can make the map into HTML so we can stop calling Leaflet

 ### Hua
 * ~~Update the housing price data with data that Lily sent~~